AlReece45/Enject/README.md

 as well as Injections (methods and properties).
 When you want the constructed object to be

 You may also define your own Injector and register it with the registerInjector() method.
-Note, when not using the Default Injector, it may cause some havock with other scripts using the framework.
-This is planned to be resolved by making getInjector() only return Injector_Defaults.
-This will likely involve a redesign in the internal storage of the Container, so keep this in mind if you extend the container, or use getInjector to get your own injectors (the latter being not recommended for the reasons described).
+Note that you're expected to manage your own injectors so there is no public functionality to get all of the injectors for a target.

 Objects are reused via Components and Via types.
 When you register a component it registers all of its types as well.
 Its a first-come first-serve system